-Over 25 years as a Body Coach, Jill Pagano has worked with thousands of individuals seeking a new way to improve fitness and wellbeing.
+Jill Pagano has worked with thousands of individuals seeking a new way to improve fitness and wellbeing.
 She’s been featured in local magazine, newspaper, TV and radio.
 After a series of repetitive stress injuries (due to exercise) and illness (chronic fatigue due to stress) she left the traditional fitness industry in 1995 to pursue a more happy and holistic approach.
 For the next 20 years, with a glorious new approach, she naively enjoyed near perfect health, in a healthy and fit body.
 Until age 49, when her story took on a new twist.
 Sidelined with the “dreaded start of menopause” and a series of reoccurring injuries, Jill took a sabbatical from what “she knew” and became her best research partner and client.
-Over the next two years, she retooled her already unique approach to specifically help individuals understand their body amidst the storm of change and uncertainty
+Over the next two years, she retooled her already unique approach to specifically help individuals understand their body even amidst the storm of change and uncertainty.

 Jill Pagano's compassionate teaching style is unique.
 She blends her fascination of human body with inter-personal relationship principles and body-sensing somatics (sensing our body) all to help individual Get Happy with their Body.

 Jilll's approach works for people interested in shifting their relationship with their body.
-They are looking to stop struggling and embrace more joy, peace and connection.
+Those looking to stop struggling and embrace more joy, peace and connection.

 If you currently feel like your body is more work than wellness and hurts more than helps, join Jill for her talks or coaching.